NOT YET A BASIC or PREMIUM MEMBER/ACCOUNT HOLDER?

 This content costs $16

 1070 words SAVE TIME!
-Let us POST this content directly to your web site.
+We can BROADCAST this content directly to your web site.
 Contact us for details.

 There are obvious strengths and weaknesses in the communication styles of both genders.
 Based on research project in which I collected responses from 387 employees and managers in the United States, Canada and Europe, I found that both sexes identified the same set of strengths and weaknesses in themselves and each other.